 St. Thomas of Canterbury was canonized in 1172, two years after his murder, and in 1174 William d’Albini, Earl of Arundel (the son of the earlier William d’Albini), built a chapel in Wymondham dedicated to St Thomas.
 It eventually became a guild Chapel.
 In 1400 it was re-roofed with a hammerbeam roof.
 After the dissolution of the Abbey and all the religious guilds in the 16th century the Chapel became the Grammer School, which lasted until 1903.

 This late 15th century inn is the oldest in the town.
 It may once have been called St George and the Dragon” and at one time was known as the “White Swan”.

 The historic railway station was built in 1845 on the Norwich to Ely line.
-Still providing a rail link with Norwich, Cambridge, London, the Midlands and the North-West, the award winning station has been restored and its buildings house the Brief Encounter themed restaurant and tea rooms, piano showroom, a railway museum and gift shop.
+Still providing a rail link with Norwich, Cambridge, London, the Midlands and the North-West, the award winning station has been restored and its buildings house Station Bistro.
 There is also a line to East Dereham run by the Mid-Norfolk Railway Preservation Society which can be accessed at Abbey Holt on Becketswell Road.